Mansfield State Historic Site

-Mansfield State Historic Site is a Louisiana state historic site located near Mansfield, Louisiana, that commemorates the American Civil War Battle of Mansfield.
-It is listed on the National Register of Historic Places as the Mansfield Battle Park in 1973.
-Founded in 1924 by the United Daughters of the Confederacy, the site was transferred to the state of Louisiana in 1954.
+The Mansfield State Historic Site, also known as the Mansfield Battlefield, is a battlefield in DeSoto Parish, Louisiana.
+The Louisiana state historic site commemorates the Battle of Mansfield fought on Friday, April 8, 1864, during the Red River Campaign of the American Civil War.
+The site was listed in the U.S. National Register of Historic Places as the Mansfield Battle Park in 1973.
+Established in 1924 by the United Daughters of the Confederacy, the site was transferred to the state of Louisiana in 1954.